GeorgeRJacobs/ibotta-de-takehome/README.md

 ## Tasks

 NOTE: All code expects the working directory set to the project.
 As mentioned above, it is a good idea to create a virtual env to run project code.

-NOTE2: The shell code assumes you are on the newer Z shell (Like a newer Mac).
+NOTE2: The shell code assumes you are on the newer `zsh`.

 ### Task 1